Tapping into the Health Benefits of Maple Syrup

-Now I don’t know about you, but suddenly I seem to have a craving for maple syrup – hmmm, maybe Vermont’s famous maple syrup doughnuts made with almond flour!
+Now I don’t know about you, but suddenly I seem to have a craving for maple syrup – hmmm, maybe one of Vermont’s famous maple syrup doughnuts!
 Yum!

 If you would like to learn about the dangers of “maple syrup-like” products (and you just might be surprised) read: Real Maple Syrup vs. Artificial “Maple-Like” Syrup – Not ALL Syrups Are Equal – Some CAN Harm Your Health!